Traceable mixnets: Introduction

-The most popular approach for constructing ZKPs of set membership using accumulators involves Merkle accumulators \citep{merkle-accumulator} as the accumulator scheme and zkSNARKs \citep{groth16,plonk,marlin} as the ZK proof system.
-With Merkle accumulators, both $\mathsf{GenWitness}$ and $ \mathsf{AccVer}$ take $O(\log n)$ time, where $n=|\phi|$, allowing for proving $n$ set membership and reverse set membership statements in $O(n \log (n))$ time.
-However, computation of hashes in the underlying zkSNARK circuit is the main efficiency bottleneck for this approach.
-Note that this approach can generically support $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$ by computing Merkle accumulators over hashes of commitments.

-Benarroch et al. \citep{modular-zkp-sm} present a non-generic ZKP of set membership using RSA accumulators, which avoids the expensive hash computations.
-However, the technique does not support ZKP of reverse set membership.
-Additionally, computing the witness $w_v$ for RSA accumulators takes $O(n)$ time, making this technique $O(n^2)$ for batched queries.
-This issue may be somewhat mitigated using dynamic accumulators \citep{camenisch-dynamic-accumulator} that allow efficient witness updates with updates to the set.
+A popular approach for accumulator-based ZKPs of set membership involves Merkle accumulators \citep{merkle-accumulator} as the accumulator scheme and zkSNARKs \citep{groth16,plonk,marlin} as the ZK proof system.
+With Merkle accumulators, both $\mathsf{GenWitness}$ and $ \mathsf{AccVer}$ take $O(\log n)$ time, where $n=|\phi|$, which allows $n$ set membership and reverse set membership proofs in $O(n \log (n))$ time.
+This approach can also generically support $\rho_{\mathsf{RSM}\text{-}\mathsf{Acc}}$ by computing Merkle accumulators for the set of commitments.
+However, it involves expensive hash computations inside the zkSNARK circuit.
+Benarroch et al. \citep{modular-zkp-sm} present a non-generic ZKP of set membership using RSA accumulators, avoiding these expensive hash computations.
+However, the technique does not support reverse set membership.
+Also, computing witness $w_v$ for RSA accumulators takes $O(n)$ time, which makes it $O(n^2)$ for batched queries.
+Techniques to efficiently batch multiple membership proofs together also exist \citep{boneh-batching,campanelli-batching}. \end{paragraph}